kx1t/docker-raspberry-noaa-v2/README.md

 To-dos include:
 - more extensive testing on armhf and arm64
-- Some of the add-on features have not been tested at all, including Discord, Twitter and other notification
+- Some of the add-on features have not been tested at all, including ~~Discord~~ (*Discord tested & works 9/22/2022*), Twitter and other notification
 - The package is LARGE -- about 600-700 MB total.
 This is mainly caused by large package installs like `ansible`.
 It will be hard to reduce download size, but we'll continue optimizing where we can.

 The original documentation for Raspberry NOAA V2 is available [here](rootfs/RaspiNOAA2/docs/README.md).
 All other available documentation can be found [in this directory](rootfs/RaspiNOAA2/docs/).